martinhristov90/terraformCustomPlugin/readme.md

 cd terraformCustomPlugin
 ```
 - Execute `vagrant up`
-- It might take some time to download the boxes since you do not have them added to Vagrant.
+- It might take some time to download the boxes for the first time.
 - Check with `vagrant status` that you have both Vagrant boxes running.
 The output should look like this:
 ```shell
 Current machine states: